crosstheages/public-data/patch-notes.md

 - Application window
   - The game app window can’t be resized below the 9:20 ratio.
 - Videos
-  - The skip buttons have been homogenized in all app.
+  - The skip buttons have been homogenized in the entire app.

 ## 0.19.7849 Hotfix #1